 Easing You Through the Legal Process

-For more than 15 years, Coffinas & Lusthaus, P.C. has helped clients in Brooklyn and the New York City Metropolitan area file for divorce.
+For almost 30 years, Coffinas & Lusthaus, P.C. has helped clients in Brooklyn and the New York City Metropolitan area file for divorce.
 To file for divorce in New York State, you must be legally married and meet one of the following residency requirements under New York Domestic Relations Law § 230:

 - You and your spouse were married in New York and one of you has been a resident of the state for at least one year prior to filing.

 - You and your spouse have resided in New York as husband and wifeand either you or your spouse reside in the state now and for at least one year immediately before filing.